 We put Alternative Text (or Alt Text) on images used on the website for screenreader users.

 We use icons, images, videos and colour-coding on the website to help illustrate the text.
-This decision came out of many focus groups and interviews with people with a learning disability about the kind of website they wanted to use.
+This decision came out of many focus groups Where a group of people meet to talk about a topic, and a researcher asks them some questions. and interviews with people with a learning disability about the kind of website they wanted to use.

 The colour coding is designed to help you associate which pages are in different sections of the website.
 For example: